karthik198500/TripFareProcessor/README.md

   trip.
 We assume these scenarios are handled appropriately and input is free of such kind of issues.
 It can be easily handled by forcing to TAP OFF at the end of journey or no fare concepts is changed to based on time too.

+# Validations
+* There are lot of validations that can be performed on the system including on values in the CSV and empty and NULL values, In order to keep the exercise scope minimal and as provided in the problem statement "input file is well formed and is not missing data.", we are cutting down on the many possible cases of validation errors.
+* There are RowValidator and LineValidator which can help us validate if the input line is empty.

+# File Size and performance
+* Time vs. memory: The classic trade-off.
+If memory is not a problem, read using CsvToBean.parse() or CsvToBean.stream() ,which will read all beans at once and are multi-threaded.
+If your memory is limited, use CsvToBean.iterator() and iterate over the input.
+Only one bean is read at a time, making multi-threading impossible and slowing down reading, but only one object is in memory at a time (assuming you process and release the object for the garbage collector immediately).
+* For this exercise I have keep it simple.

 # Scalability
 * This is a spring boot application, we can easily scale this application by running the same application on multiple nodes.